 All SCTC locations are designated as no smoking areas.
+The technical college prohibits smoking, or using other forms of electronic, alternative smoking devices or other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college premises.
 Smoking is only allowed in designated areas.
-Smoking outside designated areas is prohibited.
 Violators may be issued a citation.